kithmih/lambda-ci-cd/readme.md

 1. Deploying the Lambda Function code when it changes.
 2. Updating the Lamda Layer when dependencies (package-lock.json) change.

+Setting up automation with GitHub Actions, AWS SAM, and Lambda to make the deployment smooth and efficient.

 ## After Deployment

 ### 1. Check the Stack in AWS CloudFormation